Canada–South Africa relations: High-level visits

+Prime Ministers of Canada W.L.
+Mackenzie King and of South Africa Jan Smuts, along with the Prime Ministers of Britain, Australia and New Zealand in London; May 1944.

+Prime Minister Jean Chrétien and President Thabo Mbeki in Évian-les-Bains, France; June 2003.

+Prime Minister Mark Carney and President Cyril Ramaphosa attending the 51st G7 summit in Kananaskis, Alberta, Canada; June 2025.

+President Cyril Ramaphosa and Prime Minister Mark Carney attending the G20 Johannesburg summit; November 2025.

 Trade

-In 2014 South African exports to Canada totaled US$1,104,140,558 whilst Canadian exports to South Africa totaled US$439,256,338 resulting in a trade surplus in South Africa's favour of US$664,884,220.
-Trade between the two countries totalled $1.27 billion in 2017.
+In 2024 South African exports to Canada totaled US$2.9 billion.
 Both countries are members of the Cairns Group.

 South Africa is a major access point for Canada to access the African market.
 Canada is an important investor in the South African economy with Canadian companies having investments in a range of South African industries including transportation, food processing, hospitality, information and communication technologies, and instrumentation sectors with the largest focus of Canadian investment being in the mineral and mining sector.